 Hours later, the massive tree of the wizard’s home came into view.
-As he stood at the entrance a voice rang out, “Welcome Captain.”
-The doors swung open and the interior, impossibly long, and lit with the pulsing, dancing light of fireflies, swooshed into being.
+As he stood in front of the trunk a voice rang out, “Welcome Captain.”
+Doors appeared and swung open.
+The interior, impossibly long, and lit with the pulsing, dancing light of fireflies, swooshed into being.

 Oreh proceeded up the inclining hall and entered the massive throne room of the Mage.
 He knelt and bowed to the seated wizard clad in a vermilion robe adorned with the stars of Elbat and pleaded, “I need your aid to slay the Minotaur.”

 The wizard fingered his braided white beard.
 “I have seen all, so know of your desire, but you will never win her heart.
 Nevele's heart is for the treasure of the Minotaur.”